loopsocial/sign-off-action/README.md

 ### `github-token`

 **Required**
 Github token to use to call the Github API.
+This can be the default `GITHUB_TOKEN`.

 ### `slack-webhook-url`